AmerAl-Mahdawi/ImageStorage/README.md

 ------------------
 1. S3 service for saving the uploaded images physically
 2. RDS DB server using MS SQL Server to save the images data
-3. ES service for searching for images in the already apluaded by the application
+3. ES service for searching for images already apluaded by the application

 Application Projects: